oblivia-simplex/cl-unicorn/README.md

 Common Lisp bindings for the Unicorn emulation engine (www.unicorn-engine.org)

 So far, the ARM, MIPS, and x86 architectures are fairly well-supported.
-Not quite a finished product, though.
-Feel free to take it for a spin, but I wouldn't advise using it, as-is, in production, just yet.
+Not quite a finished product, but nearly so.
+Adding support for the missing architectures now appears to be just a matter of adding the necessary constants (the key-val pairs in the +reg-ids+ list, and so on), which is itself just a few quick sed jobs away.
+A bit of optimization could probably still stand to be done, and maybe a few convenience macros -- maybe a with-cpu-context macro for easily evaluating snippets of machine code.

 ## Usage example (take with a grain of salt while under construction):